2021 European Under 23 Team Speedway Championship

 The 2021 Team Speedway Junior European Championship was the 14th Team Speedway Junior European Championship season.
 It was organised by the Fédération Internationale de Motocyclisme and was the first time that the event had an age limit of under 23 years of age.

+Qualification events took place at Broksted in Germany and Pardubice in the Czech Republic.

 The final took place on 29 August 2021 at the Stadium Lokomotīve in Daugavpils, Latvia.
 The defending champions Poland won easily to claim the title for the eleventh time.